FAQs for "Adding a Risk Management Report"

 16. What should I do if new risks are identified during the risk management process?

-• If new risks are identified, update the report to include these risks, assess their impact, and develop appropriate mitigation strategies.
-This ensures that the risk management process remains dynamic and responsive to new information.
+A: Update the report to include new risks, assess their impact, and develop appropriate mitigation strategies to keep the process dynamic.

 17. How do I finalize and save the Risk Management Report?

-• After completing all necessary fields and ensuring accuracy, click "Save & Close" to finalize the report.
-This action locks the report and saves it in the system for future reference.
+A: After completing all fields, click "Save & Close" to lock the report and save it in the system for future reference.

 18. What steps should I take if the risk management efforts are not effective?